CaTS-Bench: Can Language Models Describe Time Series?: Quality Validation

 \subsection{Reproducibility Validation}

-We re-ran our evaluation three times on $\sim$500 randomly sampled test examples from the semi-synthetic set across five representative models (GPT-4o, Claude 3 Haiku, LLaMA, Idefics, Qwen-VL).
+We re-ran our evaluation three times on $\sim$500 randomly sampled test examples from the synthetic data across five representative models as generators (GPT-4o, Claude 3 Haiku, LLaMA, Idefics, Qwen-VL).
 Figure~\ref{fig:variance_plot} shows a log-scale visualization. \textbf{Across nearly all metrics, the variance is vanishingly small, often on the order of $10^{-6}$, which confirms stability and supports single-run robustness}.